quarkslab/irma/docs/frontend/daemon.rst

 ```````````````````

 At the moment, we only support daemonizing with ``init.d`` scripts.
 The
-following describe the procedure to run make a service run Celery workers on
+following describes the procedure to run make a service run Celery workers on
 Debian distribution.

 Installing the service